ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: Experiments

 \subsection{Limitations}

-Like~\cite{Narayan2022CanFM} and~\cite{Hegselmann2022TabLLMFC}, we find that there is good reason to be highly optimistic about the potential for large language models to dramatically impact real-world data discovery problems.
+Like~\cite{Narayan2022CanFM} and~\cite{Hegselmann2022TabLLMFC}, we find that there is good reason to be optimistic about the potential for large language models to dramatically impact CTA and downstream data integration and discovery applications.
 Despite their strong performance, we note some limitations.

-One important limitation is linked to context window lengths.
-The ArcheType-LLAMA method requires only 15 samples per column to reach parity with DoDuo, but it is difficult to exceed 15 samples without truncating individual examples.
+\myparagraphemph{Context window lengths.} The ArcheType-LLAMA method requires only 15 samples per column to reach parity with DoDuo, but it is difficult to exceed 15 samples without truncating individual examples.
 For that same reason, it is difficult to present large numbers of classes to zero-shot models.
-This limitation may be short-lived, as context windows are already reaching 100k tokens for (closed) LLMss~\cite{anthropic2023}.
+This limitation may be short-lived, as context windows are already reaching 200k tokens~\cite{anthropic2024}.

-Another limitation is that despite generalizing very well to distribution shifts, ArcheType models have very high parameter counts, compared to previous deep learning solutions (see \Tabref{tab:arch-comparison}).
-We find that increased parameter counts are likely necessary in order for the model to contain sufficient world knowledge to be applicable for CTA ``in-the-wild''; however, this needs to be traded off with higher latency, energy, and carbon costs.
+\myparagraphemph{High parameter counts.} Despite generalizing very well to distribution shifts, ArcheType models have very high parameter counts when compared to previous deep learning solutions.
+We find that increased parameter counts are likely necessary in order for the model to contain sufficient world knowledge to be applicable for CTA ``in-the-wild''; however, the value added via zero-shot CTA methods will have to be weighed against their higher latency, energy, and carbon costs when they are deployed.

-Finally, although we benchmark ArcheType on all data types, we see the system as being primarily useful for semantic types (categorical or textual columns).
-For purely numeric or alphanumeric columns, simpler approaches are likely work just as well, or perhaps even better.
+\myparagraphemph{Context sampling.} As noted in \Secref{sec:ablations-context-sampling}, zero-shot ArcheType models struggle when new features are added during context sampling.
+We consider this an important area of future work.

-We believe ArcheType will be particularly valuable as a supplement to existing pattern-matching CTA systems, where it can analyze datasets offline; it can enable more complex queries and joins in an interactive setting and provide helpful tags for pure-text columns.
+\myparagraphemph{Numeric attributes.} Although we benchmark ArcheType on all data types, we see the system as being primarily useful for semantic types (categorical or textual columns).
+Simpler approaches are likely work just as well (or perhaps even better) for purely numeric or alphanumeric columns.